laker-93/mpaio/README.md

 Seems tempting to implement as a decorator but this design won't work well when orchestrating multiple workers with different processing requirements.
 There's also issues with pickle when attempting to pickle a decorated method.

-Since some numpy calls and third party libraries release the GIL under the hood, performance benefits can be seen from using multithreading.

 Option when designing this to register the worker functions using a decorator e.g.